Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Abstract

 \section{Abstract}

-Emerging cyber-physical systems increasingly operate under stringent communication constraints that preclude the reliable transmission of their extensive machine-type data streams.
-Since raw measurements often contain correlated or redundant components, effective operation depends not on transmitting all available data but on selecting the information that contributes to achieving the objectives of the system.
-Beyond accuracy, goal-oriented semantic communication assesses the \emph{value of information} and aims to generate and transmit only what is relevant and at the right time.
-Motivated by this perspective, this work studies the \emph{value of communication} through the canonical setting of remote estimation of Markov sources, where a value-of-information measure quantifies the relevance of information.
-We investigate how optimal estimation performance varies with the available communication budget and determine the marginal performance gain attributable to additional communication.
-Our approach is based on a \emph{Pareto analysis} that characterizes the complete set of policies that achieve optimal trade-offs between estimation performance and communication cost.
-The value of communication is defined as the absolute slope of the resulting Pareto frontier.
-Although computing this frontier is non-trivial, we demonstrate that in our setting it admits a notably tractable structure: it is strictly decreasing, convex, and piecewise linear, and its slope is governed by a finite collection of constants.
-Moreover, each Pareto-optimal operating point is realizable as a convex combination of two stationary deterministic policies, enabling practical implementation.
-Leveraging these structural insights, we introduce SPLIT, an efficient and provably optimal algorithm for constructing the complete Pareto frontier.
+Emerging cyber-physical systems increasingly operate under stringent communication constraints that preclude reliable transmission of all available machine-type data.
+Motivated by this challenge, goal-oriented semantic communication advocates a minimalist design principle: transmit only what is necessary to achieve the system's goal.
+In this work, we formulate optimal semantic communication design as a bi-objective Markov decision process (MDP) that trades off two competing objectives: system performance and communication cost.
+In contrast to classical approaches that seek to optimize system performance by exhausting a prescribed communication budget, we propose a minimalist design that answers: What is the marginal value of communication, and what is the minimum communication required to achieve the goal?
+Our approach is based on a Pareto analysis that characterizes the complete set of policies achieving optimal tradeoffs between these two objectives.
+The value of communication is defined as the absolute slope of the resulting Pareto front.
+A key result of this paper shows that this front admits a tractable structure: it is convex and piecewise linear, and its corner points correspond to simple deterministic policies.
+The entire front can be constructed by mixing the deterministic policies at neighboring corner points.
+Leveraging these geometric properties, we introduce SPLIT, an efficient and provably optimal algorithm for computing the Pareto front.
+Numerical results demonstrate the efficiency of SPLIT, the diminishing returns of over-provisioning in communication, and the effectiveness of Pareto-optimal semantic communication design.